LucestDail/teametastorage/README.md

 # License
-This project is released under the [Apache 2.0 License](https://choosealicense.com/licenses/apache-2.0/).
+This project is released under the [MIT License](https://choosealicense.com/licenses/mit/).
 If you think there is a problem with this license, please make an issue through the issue section.